wennnerd/Machine-Learning/ML-notes/Logistic Regression.md

 <img src="http://chart.googleapis.com/chart?cht=tx&chl= h(z) = \frac{1}{1 %2B exp(-z)}" >

+By plugging the log-odds into the Sigmoid Function, defined below, we map the log-odds to the range [0,1].

 ## Log Loss

 The loss function for Logistic Regression, known as Log Loss, is given below: